Benefits for Dependents

 - children for whom coverage is mandated by a qualified medical child support order

-Benefits Coverage for Children
+Age Limit for Children

-As of January 1, 2012, children may be covered under the medical, prescription, dental, vision and dependent life insurance benefits until the end of the month of their 26th birthday.
+Children may be covered under the medical, prescription, dental, vision and dependent life insurance benefits until the end of the month of their 26th birthday.

 An unmarried dependent child age 26 or older who, except for his or her age, would otherwise qualify for coverage as specified above and who meets all of the following criteria continues to be eligible for coverage: